Juelin-Liu/MaximalClique/README.md

     if P and X are both empty then report R as a maximal clique

-    for each vertex u in P do:
+    for each vertex u in P ⋃ X do:
         U := P ⋂ N(u)
     choose u with Min(|U|)